Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 How does Coconut & MCT oil feel?

-I personally use either a tablespoon of extra virgin coconut oil or MCT oil each time I take my nootropic stack.
+I personally use either a tablespoon of unrefined coconut oil or MCT oil each time I take my nootropic stack.
 I have noticed that if I do not take a tablespoon of coconut oil, my nootropic stack does not work nearly as well.

 Coconut and MCT oil helps the bioavailability of the fat-soluble nootropics in your stack.
 And provides additional nootropic benefits because it provides ketones your mitochondria can use for making ATP.
 Increasing your energy levels.